CodeYourFuture/curriculum/content/js3/blocks/using-map/index.md

 }
 ```

-Our goal is to create a new array of doubled numbers given this array and function.
+In this example, our goal is to create a new array of doubled numbers given this array and function.
 In other words, we want to create the array `[10, 40, 60]`.
 Firstly, we can observe a one-to-one mapping:

 ```mermaid
 ---